alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/06-data-encryption-keys.md

 EOF
 ```

-Copy the `encryption-config.yaml` encryption config file to each controller instance:
+Copy the `encryption-config.yaml` encryption config file to **each controller instance**:

 ```
-# for node in master00 master01 master02; do kcli scp encryption-config.yaml $node:~; done
+# for node in master00 master01 master02; do
+	kcli scp encryption-config.yaml $node:~ done

 ```